peterhinch/micropython-micro-gui/README.md

 # Project status

+Oct 2024: Oct 2024: Refresh locking can now be handled by device driver.
 Sept 2024: Refresh control is now via a `Lock`.
 See [Realtime applications](./README.md#9-realtime-applications).
 This is a breaking change for applications which use refresh control.
 Sept 2024: Dropdown and Listbox widgets support dynamically variable lists of elements.